Frey-mond/avocados/README.md

 2.

 # Method
 1. For question #1, first be able to plot anything with `plotly`, we will need geospatial data.
 Unfortunately, our avocado dataset does not come with geospatial data so we will need to load external geospatial data for the U.S. We might have to do a join.
+We will also have to filter `region` to only states.
 From there we will be able to create Choropleth plots.
 For `AveragePrice` vs `TotalVolume` the two columns would be plotted onto one graph using `subplots()` from `matplotlib.pyplot` as a stacked line plot.
 After loading in the geospatial data we can plot two seperate Choropleth plots.
-Ideally we would want to have a time component but initially it will be either one chosen year or an aggregate of all the observations.
+Ideally we would want to have a time component using `year` or `Date` but initially it will be either one chosen year or an aggregate of all the observations.
+By plotting `AveragePrice` vs `TotalVolume` on one  graph, we should hopefully be able to see trends and potential correlation between the two columns.
+For the Chorpleth plot we will be able to see how states differ and maybe regional differences or similarities.

 2.

 3.

 # Work Plan
+For working together on this project we have a [GitHub repo](https://github.com/Frey-mond/avocados).
+We are all going to be using VSCode and there is an automatic flake8 lintr that runs on every commit.
+If any of us runs into unexpected challenges, we have a group chat for communicating.